basham/swit-workshop-a11y/slides.md

 How would you like a designer to help you?

 Notes:
 I've mentioned a number of things that a designer should do, to help their work be more accessible.
 This list is course but a sampling.
 Since there are some developers attending this workshop, I'd like to ask you a question: How would you like a designer to help you?
 What things that I haven't just mentioned would you like added to the list?
+Please unmute if you wish to talk.